Dida knew how to pick the right vegetables for dinner.

 At least, not yet.

-Whose bag carries meaning in dried fruits and even some areca nut
+Whose bag carries meaning in dried fruit and areca nut

 And lots of tales about the future